emptyarray/braintree-rails-donate/README.md

 # Braintree Rails Donate
-This is a demo of [Braintree's Ruby Library](https://www.braintreepayments.com/docs/ruby/guide/overview) and developer Sandbox integrated with Rails 3 to make a donate button.
-It uses Braintree's Transparent Redirect feature.
+This is a demo of [Braintree's Ruby Library](https://www.braintreepayments.com/docs/ruby/guide/overview) integrated with Rails 3 to make a donate button.
+It uses Braintree's Transparent Redirect feature, so that the user is redirected straight through Braintree's URL and back to the app seamlessly.

 ## Notes